Judging Process

 – Question and answer session.

-Best Contact Centre Culture finalists will be invited to ‘showcase’ their contact centre to the judges.
-A proposed agenda will be provided that will last circa 3 hours.
-Ideally this will be a visit to your place of work.
+- Best Contact Centre Culture Finalists will be invited to showcase their contact centre to the judges.
+A proposed agenda will be provided that will last circa three hours.
+Ideally this will be a visit to the contact centre.